-Visualize dread, inadequacy, and feelings of being trapped by your circumstances being burned away by the element of fire.
-With each breath cycle, visualize the flame behind your naval and blow the smoke out through your nose.
+Visualize dread, inadequacy, and feelings of being trapped by your circumstances and being burned away by the element of fire.
+With each breath cycle, visualize the flame behind your naval and blow the smoke through your nose.
 You may support your heart's desires by energetically cleaning your abdominal area, allowing you to act from a place of power and self-confidence.

 When It's Blocked

 You may have low self-esteem, difficulties making decisions, and challenges with anger or control.
 Olivia points out that it's not only about feeling horrible about yourself; it may also lead to outward displays of apathy, procrastination, or the feeling of being easily exploited.
-You may also get a gut ache, such as digestive problems or gas.
+You may also get a gut ache, like digestive problems or gas.
 (Ugh.)

 4. Heart Chakra (Anahata)

 Try this meditation if you're feeling isolated, lonely, or heartbroken.
 Bringing energy to your heart chakra allows you to connect to unconditional, objectless love, resilience, compassion, and generosity.

 Sit tall, shoulders back, and confidently hold your posture.
 Because your lungs are connected to your heart chakra, you must try to breathe deeply during this exercise.